 (1) by any internationally agreed means reasonably calculated to give notice, such as those means authorized by the Hague Convention on the Service Abroad of Judicial and Extra-judicial Documents; or

-(A) in the manner prescribed by the law of the foreign country for service in that country in an action in any of its courts of general jurisdiction; or
+(A) in the manner prescribed by the law of the foreign country for service in that country in action in any of its courts of general jurisdiction; or

 (B) as directed by the foreign authority in response to a letter rogatory or letter of request; or